Hs-14/Emotion_Detection/README.md

 # Music-Recommendation-based-on-Emotion-Detection
 It will detect emotion according to the facial expression and will Recommend a song based on detected emotion after the user hit the 'P' KEY on Keyboard.
 The user can stop the music by writing stop in IDLE
 ## Brief Intro
 The main goal of our project is to detect the emotions based on facial expressions into seven categories and recommend the music accordingly,using deep CNN.
-Our model is trained on the FER-2013 dataset which we got from ICML.In this dataset we have 35887 grayscale, 48x48 sized face images with seven emotions
+Our model is trained on the FER-2013 dataset which we got from ICML.In this dataset we have 35887 grayscale, 48x48 sized face images with seven emotions:
-a.
-Angry
+1. Angry
-b.
-Disgusted
+2. Disgusted
-c.
-Fearful
+3. Fearful
-d.
-Happy
+4. Happy
-e.
-Neutral
+5. Neutral
-f.
-Sad
+6. Sad
-g.
-Surprised
+7. Surprised

+As per the emotion detected over a short period of time, it will recommend song accordingly from the following 4 categories:
+1. Happy
+2. Sad
+3. Energetic
+4. Calm

 ## Requirements
 1. Opencv